frconor-ebook/meditations/_posts/2025-10-14-christian-identity.md

 With renewed hope and happiness, we know how to go forward.
 Not only that, but to open road horizons to others, so that they too can have that personal encounter with Jesus.

-"No longer do I call you servants;...but I have called you friends" (John 15:15).
+"No longer do I call you servants...but I have called you friends" (John 15:15).

 Our Lord places before us horizons that give meaning to our mission to be "a leaven that will divinize men and, in making them divine, will make them at the same time truly human" (J. Escrivá, *Letter 29*, January 9, 1959).

-St. Josemaría said to some of his children: "Your first apostolate is in the home" (*Ibid*.).
+St. Josemaría said to some of his children: "Your first apostolate is in the home" (*ibid*.).

 He dreamed that homes would be "centers for the spreading of the Gospel and its message" (J. Escrivá, *Christ Is Passing By*, Point 30).

 This is the great heritage that we leave to society: that our homes be truly domestic Churches.

-He talked about "a great mobilization of Christians who would radiate the love of Christ in their work and in their social surroundings\...and who, in doing so, would also contribute to improving the structures of society, making them ever more human and suited to the life of God\'s children, taking an active part in the solutions to the problems of our time.
+He talked about "a great mobilization of Christians who would radiate the love of Christ in their work and in their social surroundings\...and who, in doing so, would also contribute to improving the structures of society, making them ever more human and suited to the life of God's children, taking an active part in the solutions to the problems of our time.

 "By your lives," he said, "you show the completely free nature of the apostolic activity of every baptized person, carrying it out with all the energy of your heart" (Fernando Ocáriz, *Pastoral Letter*, October 28, 2020).